ChristianLempa/cheat-sheets/docker/docker.md

 Backup docker data from inside container volumes and package it in a tarball archive.
 `docker run --rm --volumes-from CONTAINER -v $(pwd):/backup busybox tar cvfz /backup/backup.tar CONTAINERPATH`

+An automated backup can be done also by this [Ansible playbook](https://github.com/thedatabaseme/docker_backup).
+The output is also a (compressed) tar.
+The playbook can also manage the backup retention.
+So older backups will get deleted automatically.

 ### Restore container from backup
 Restore the volume with a tarball archive.
 `docker run --rm --volumes-from CONTAINER -v $(pwd):/backup busybox sh -c "cd CONTAINERPATH && tar xvf /backup/backup.tar --strip 1"`